unexpectedjs/unexpected/documentation/array/to-be-a-map-whose-values-satisfy.md

 });

 expect({ foo: 0, bar: 1, baz: 2, qux: 3 },
-       'to be a map whose values satisfy',
-       'to be a number');
+       'to be a non-empty map whose values satisfy', 'to be a number');
 ```
 <!-- /evaluate -->